 Highlights of EBC Trek in November

-- Splendid panoramic view of Mount Everest.
+- Splendid panoramic view of Mount Everest

-- Crisp sunrise and sunset view.
+- Crisp sunrise and sunset views with clear sky

-The Temperature of Everest Base Camp in November
+The Temperature of EBC in November

 The temperature is comforting for a trek in the daytime.
 So, you need to wear light to moderate clothes while trekking to Everest Base Camp in November.
 The temperature starts to drop below 12 degrees at the end of November.

-The lower elevation is comparatively warmer and the temperature decreases as you ascend the elevation.
+The lower elevation is comparatively warmer, and the temperature decreases as you ascend the elevation.
 During the nighttime in November, the temperature may drop as low as -15 degrees in regions like Gorak Shep.

 The Peak Season to Trek

 November offers a great panorama of the mighty Himalayan range, glaciers, farmlands, villages, rhododendron woodland, Nepali Himalayan Rivers, and pure blue sky.
-The routes and weather become clear and good, ensuring a safe and enjoyable voyage.
+The routes and weather become clear and suitable, ensuring a safe and enjoyable voyage.